bmparent/little-eidos-playground/README.md

 The script will create `generated.eidos`, execute it line by line, display the quantum state probabilities, and attempt to commit the generated file.
+Persistent data such as tuned parameters and qubit amplitudes live in `state.json`.

 ## Live Dashboard